Challenge

 Who are we designing the experience for?

-To focus my design on meeting the users’ goals, we need to first identify who will be using our product.
-I created a persona to represent my target audience for Clavis Sinica with their needs and goals.
+To focus our design on meeting the users’ goals, we need to first identify who will be using our product. we utilized our input into a persona to represent our target audience for Clavis Sinica with their needs and goals.

 USER FLOW